 Among other features of this update, the most prominent one is the custom login URL & redirect.
 Let’s take a closer look at both of them.

-This feature allows you to set a custom login URL for your WordPress installation and prevent access to the /wp-login.php section of your site.
+As the name suggests, this feature allows you to set a custom login URL for your WordPress installation and prevent access to the /wp-login.php section of your site.
 This will add an extra layer of security and can help fighting off bots and targeted brute force attacks.

 To bring things in perspective, a recent report by Wordfence revealed that they managed to block more than 86 Billion password attack attempts just in the first half of 2021.
 To save yourself from ending up in that group, I’d recommend you to create a custom login URL as an added security measure.

 How to Create a Custom WordPress Login URL?

 Firstly, make sure you have the Ultimate Dashboard plugin installed and activated on your website.
 Now, go to Ultimate Dash… > Login Redirect in your WordPress admin dashboard.

 Under Custom Login URL, enter the new slug in the text field and click on the Save Changes button.
 It can simply be login or secure-login or anything else you want.

 Apart from creating a new login URL, you can also redirect logged-out users who try to access /wp-admin/ section of your website to a different page.

 For this, you just need to enter the URL (just the slug) where you want your users to go in the Redirect Admin Area field and click on the Save Changes button.
 Done!

 How about redirecting logging-in users to different URLs based on their assigned user role?
 With Ultimate Dashboard, you can do that as well.